Cray-HPE/docs-csm/operations/rack_resiliency/Enabling_RR_on_running_system.md

 Follow the below procedure to deploy the RR Ansible plays post install or upgrade of CSM:

-Since Rack Resiliency was disabled earlier and has just been enabled in the previous step, We must configure CFS to rerun the Ansible plays for Rack Resiliency using the script [`refresh_master_storage_rack_resiliency_config.py`](../../scripts/operations/configuration/refresh_master_storage_rack_resiliency_config.py).
+Since Rack Resiliency was disabled earlier and has just been enabled in the previous step, the next step is to configure CFS to rerun the Ansible plays for Rack Resiliency.
+This is done using the script [`refresh_master_storage_rack_resiliency_config.py`](../../scripts/operations/configuration/refresh_master_storage_rack_resiliency_config.py).
 This script applies the necessary configuration and sets up Kubernetes and Ceph [zones](Zones.md) on Master and Storage nodes, respectively.